 As a new Godmother, I have a responsibility to spoil my Godson rotten with lots of toys.
 I also feel responsible for protecting him from the toxins found in many children’s products.
+We’ve heard about lead in toys coming from China, but we hear less about PVC plastics, phthalates, and bisphenol-A, which are found in a huge number of toxic toys made right here in the USA.

 Dave Harrison's daughter teethes on a wooden ring, which he carved for her.
 Photo credit: Dave Harrison.